alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

   %}
 </figure>

-I didn't take many photos on the bridge itself, although it's a stunning view!
+I didn't take many photos from the bridge itself, although it's a stunning view!
-It was very cold and windy, and I didn't want to risk losing my camera while trying to take a photo.
+It was extremely cold and windy, and I didn't want to risk losing my camera while trying to take a photo.
+Here's one of the few photos I did take, which I rather like.
+I took it near the midpoint, with the rail bridge set against a cloudy sky.
-But here's one last photo of the rail bridge, which I rather like against the sky, and which I'd forgotten until I came to write this post:
+(I'd forgotten about it until I came to write this post!)

 <figure class="wide_img">
   {%